-To repeat a course more than once due to a grade of D or F requires written permission from the Assistant Dean for Undergraduate Public Health.
+To repeat a course more than once due to a grade of D or F requires written permission from the Director of Undergraduate Programs.
 Students who have been dismissed may not appeal on the grounds of intention to repeat courses.
 Certain courses may not be repeated; students should consult their Academic Advisor before repeating a course.